 Those religions that have Humanism as the core of their philosophical and theological core are the religions that will really help humanity forward and will be part of the solution.
-If only they were as organized, driven and as active in the public sphere as conservative religions.
-What you will find as you take this into consideration, is that pretty much NO conservative religions are humanistic at their core because their fear based beliefs and dogmas are what are important (dogma and belief are what matters and is the primary focus and NOT humans) regardless of the cost to humans or the environment.
+If only they were as organized, driven, and as politically active in the public sphere as conservative religions were.
+What you will find as you take this into consideration, is that pretty much NO conservative religions are humanistic at their core because their fear based beliefs and dogmas are what are important (dogma and belief are what matters and is the primary focus regardless of the cost to humans or the environment).
 For them to become part of the global solution by embracing a humanistic theology would require them to no longer be conservative for they would need to question and completely reject what they have been taught, to learn about the world at large, and to chose another system (or drastically reform their current system) which would demand that they love and show compassion for those that they currently revile and hate.
 It would require, in no small terms, a global theological revolution.

 When Humanity and the environment becomes our primary philosophical, ethical, and religious concern then the dehumanization of our fellow humans will be a crime of the highest order, a literal crime against our humanity.
 If you will remember, the many horrors committed in the history of the world (racism, sexism, slavery, genocide, brutality, war, exploitation) are a result of this dehumanization.
 For this reason alone, having Humanity to shift towards humanistic beliefs is an imperative to save us from the extinction due to our many divisions.
-Until all religions world-wide embrace the humanistic cores to their theology and mythology they will continue to be a plague upon Humanity and the natural world.
+Until all religions world-wide embrace the humanistic cores to their theology they will continue to be a plague upon Humanity and the natural world.